uswds/uswds-site/pages/documentation/guidance/accessibility.md

 {:.border-top-1px.padding-top-2.margin-top-2.measure-2}
 ### Feature smart settings that allow accessible customization with minimal custom code
 - Adding more smart components that change their color based on background
-- Smart settings for links that choose accessible link and hover states
+- Smart settings for links to automatically choose accessible link and hover states

 {:.border-top-1px.padding-top-2.margin-top-2.measure-2}
 ### Make accessibility one of our core design principles